African American

 Artcyclopedia

-If you don't know the names of African American artists, this is the best place to start.
+If you don't know the names of African American artists, or to explore artists new to you, this is the best place to start.

 This site is a comprehensive index of every artist represented in online museum sites.
 Search by artist name or browse by nationality, such as "African American" (lists 80 artists chronologically.)